 Chemical drain cleaners are useful at disrupting clogs; however, they are toxic, corrosive, and terrible for the environment.
 Use chemicals only as a last resort.
 Regular use can cause your pipes to corrode.

-If the clog is still not budging after attempting the previous suggestions, it may be time to bring in the experts at Blue Sky Plumbing for a plumbing inspection in Evergreen, CO, or anywhere else in the Denver Metro area.
+If the clog is still not budging after attempting the previous suggestions, it may be time to bring in the experts at Blue Sky Plumbing for a plumbing inspection in Denver Metro!
 For more information, call us or contact us online today!